 Alfred’s Steakhouse exclusively uses dry-aged (4 to 6 weeks) primal cuts of beef from specially cattle.
 All of our steaks come from beef that has been raised on grass and finished on grass & corn, except the tenderloin (Filet Mignon) which is completely grass-fed.
-Alfred’s steaks come from cattle that are naturally raised, from start to finish, without hormones or antibiotics.
+Alfred’s steaks come from cattle that are naturally raised and specially selected for Alfred’s Steakhouse.

 All of our steaks are hand cut, lightly salted and grilled over Mexican Mesquite charcoal and oven finished.